Skip to main content

 Reagan Mathieson

 Reagan graduated from San Jose State University with her BS in Public Health with a concentration in Population Data Science.
-Her research interests include the disproportionate burdens of both physical and mental health in female athletes.
-Her goal is to explore how research can serve as a tool for organizations to provide adequate care for women’s health challenges.
+Her research interests include the relationship between university resources and student athletes’ experiences with food insecurity.
+Her goal is to explore how research can serve as a tool for organizations to provide adequate care for student athlete’s needs, particularly for students from lower socioeconomic backgrounds.
 She chose Vanderbilt’s MHS MA because of the emphasis on research through the lens of public health and its devotion to lessen health inequalities in marginalized communities.

 Heeba momen